Skip to Content

 DEFORESTATION AND SOIL EROSION

 Although regarded as more suited to a tropical or subtropical climatic region, bamboo has spread to an approximately 70% of the earth’s locations.
-Most species tolerate mild to cold temperatures well and can withstand drought without adverse effects.
+Most species tolerate mild to cold temperatures well and withstand drought without adverse effects.
 Additionally, the extensive root system of the bamboo, employing rhizomes, effectively restricts soil erosion by keeping the topsoil intact.

 However, bamboo’s sheer versatility and adaptability render it a global threat to naturally growing forests.
 Extensive forests of indigenous trees are declining thanks to farmers who wish to create space for rampantly spreading bamboo plantations.